 The GBEG is administered centrally through the International Student Services (ISS).
 The mission of ISS is to contribute to the successful experience of all international students studying at the University of Wisconsin-Madison by providing vital services and programs.
 Furthermore, ISS strives to advance the internationalization of campus and community by providing dynamic leadership and resources.

-The GBE Grant encourages RSOs to work with each other to hold events that provide multiple perspectives to global engagement and cultural understanding, and/or to foster integration within the student body.
+The GBEG encourages RSOs to collaborate with one another to hold events that provide multiple perspectives on global engagement and cultural understanding, and/or to foster international student integration within the campus community.
 Please refer to the Grant Policy Manual for detailed information.